 - A valid patent registration number and a court or agency order finding infringement of the patent by material on the Indiegogo platform;

 - Your full legal name;

 - Your email address (please use company email address);

 - Company name (optional);

 - A statement that you understand that Indiegogo may provide third parties, including the aﬀected user, with a copy of this complaint; and

 - A statement under penalty of perjury that the information in this complaint is true and correct and that you are the patent holder or are authorized to act on the patent holder's behalf.

-We will remove from public view any project that is the subject of a court order finding infringement of an intellectual property right of any kind.
+We will review claims of patent infringement and remove from public view any campaign that is the subject of a court order finding infringement.